Skip header and navigation

 Abstract

-The choroid and retina are layers in the back of the eye.
-The choroid has blood vessels that can be affected by disease and also change as you age.
-An indocyanine green chorioangiography (ICG) test takes pictures of the blood vessels in the choroid and retina.
-These pictures will be used to help with diagnosis and treatment, and to compare to your future exams.
-This pamphlet provides info on how to get ready for your test, how the test is done, and what happens after the test.
+The choroid and retina are layers in the back of your eye.
+The choroid has blood vessels that can be changed by disease and age.
+An indocyanine green chorioangiography (ICG) test takes pictures of the blood vessels in your choroid and retina.
+These pictures are used to help your ophthalmologist (eye doctor) diagnose and treat any problems you may have, and compare to your future exams.
+This pamphlet explains how to get ready for this test, how the test is done, and what will happen after the test.

 Responsibility